Where to find a consultant

 Word of mouth

-A word-of-mouth recommendation is often the best guide in selecting a consultant.
-Contact people or businesses you know who have engaged a contaminated land consultant in the past and ask whether they can make a recommendation.
+Contact people or businesses you know who have engaged a contaminated land consultant and ask if they can make a recommendation.

 - experience in contaminated land assessment and management

-- familiarity with relevant NSW legislation and guidelines, planning and development control processes and local council regulations
+- knowledge of relevant NSW legislation and guidelines, planning and development processes, and local council policy

 - appropriate insurance cover